 Like his fictional character Smith, Anthony Coles retired a few years ago to Arles in the South of France after a career that combined two somewhat different directions.
 Like Smith, he is an art historian and did indeed teach the subject in universities on both sides of the Atlantic.
-His specialties were medieval architecture and early twentieth century European painting.
+His specialities were medieval architecture and early twentieth century European painting.
 Unlike Smith, his second career was a long way from anything clandestine being much more prosaically in international business.

 Again like Smith he lives in a small house near the Roman Amphitheatre in Arles where he concentrates on writing, reading, cooking and trying not to drink too much.
 He does indeed have two adult daughters and a retired track greyhound called Arthur.
 All further similarity with Peter Smith stops there.